 20 steps to a frugal lifestyle

-With the economy slow to show signs of recovery, now is an ideal time to overhaul your lifestyle for a simpler way of life.
-In fact, more and more people are shunning the consumerist, spendthrift existence that has developed over the last century or so, and embracing a back-to-basics lifestyle to combat the economic slowdown by saving money and reducing waste.
+With the cost of living continuing to rise, now is an ideal time to overhaul your lifestyle for a simpler way of life.
+In fact, more and more people are shunning the consumerist, spendthrift existence that has developed over the last century or so, and embracing a back-to-basics lifestyle to combat rising prices by saving money and reducing waste.

 That’s right: it’s cool to be frugal.
 Staying in is the new going out, charity is the new designer fashion and saving is the new spending.

 So, to assist you on your way to thrifty living, Moneywise has put together 20 top tips to help you transform your lifestyle and fight the recession.

 Draw up a weekly menu to help cut back on the huge amount of waste UK households create every week.
 It will help identify areas where you can use up leftovers, finish half-eaten sauces, use fruit and vegetables before they turn bad and avoid grabbing expensive ready meals.